clarkmcc/go-hubspot/generated/v3/performance/docs/PublicPerformanceResponse.md

 ### NewPublicPerformanceResponse

-`func NewPublicPerformanceResponse(data []PerformanceView, startInterval int64, endInterval int64, interval string, ) *PublicPerformanceResponse`
+`func NewPublicPerformanceResponse(startInterval int64, endInterval int64, data []PerformanceView, interval string, ) *PublicPerformanceResponse`

 NewPublicPerformanceResponse instantiates a new PublicPerformanceResponse object This constructor will assign default values to properties that have it defined,